vivamoto/classifier/ensemble/README.md

 ## Ensemble
-Python and NumPy implementation of three ensemble methods of multi layer perceptron (MLP) networks for classification.
+Python and NumPy implementation from scratch of three ensemble methods of multi layer perceptron (MLP) networks for classification.
 The code can be adapted for regression.

 - Ensemble learing via negative correlation
 - Ensemble Learning Using Decorrelated Neural Networks